Roads, footpaths and vehicle crossings are all parts of the 'road reserve' - the area in the street between property boundaries.

 Any changes to the naturestrip, including planting small plants, need to be approved through the Council’s permit process before planting can begin.

 Residents are not permitted to prune or make any changes to trees in the naturestrip.
-Council will only remove trees on naturestrips if they are dead, dying or hazardous to residents.
+In line with the Urban Forest Strategy ( PDF 4.85MB), Council will remove trees on Council land where a Council Arborist has found that the tree is dead, dying or hazardous.

 View the naturestrip guidelines and other information on the naturestrip page.